biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 not affect the underlying files an any way.)

 This should be good for now.
-Click the "Create Analysis" button, enter a name and description, then click "Create analysis".
+Click the "Create Analysis" button, enter a name and description, then click "Create Analysis".

 .. figure::  images/create_analysis_button.png
    :align:   center